 Uber and Lyft reported their second quarter earnings this month.
 Uber saw its largest quarterly loss, and Lyft raised its revenue outlook.
 But data shows the market share has barely moved in months.
 Uber still dominates, taking in 71 percent of U.S. rideshare spending in July, while Lyft captured 27 percent of the market.

-Starting in August 2017, Uber’s share of the market excludes Uber Eats transactions.
+Starting in August 2017, Uber’s share of the market excludes most Uber Eats transactions, though some are indistinguishable from Uber rides.
 Other rideshare competitors include Via and Juno, which claim just a fraction of the market.
 This analysis excludes business spending.

 The West Coast is one of Lyft’s strongest regions, while several of the metro areas where it’s most popular are in the Midwest.
-In Minneapolis-St. Paul, Lyft currently brings in 41 percent of monthly rideshare spending, making it the company’s strongest metro area by market share among the top 15 most populous cities.
+In San Francisco, Lyft brought in 37 percent of July rideshare spending, making it the company’s strongest metro area by market share among the top 15 most populous cities.

-As both companies enter the public market, Americans are increasingly likely to hail a Lyft.
-But, Uber still wins out on rider engagement.
+As both companies grapple with disappointing IPOs, but in addition to market share, Uber wins out on rider engagement.
 Riders who use both Uber and Lyft typically spend more on rideshare each year than riders who are loyal to a single service.
 And, on average, these riders who hail cars on both services spend more with Uber than Lyft.
-In the past year, the average rider of both Uber & Lyft spent $454 with Uber, 51 percent more than was spent on Lyft.
+In the past year, the average rider of both Uber & Lyft spent $460 with Uber, 53 percent more than was spent on Lyft.